GracielaLopezRosson/Exquisite-corpse-GracielaLopezRosson/README.md

 I am tall but not so tall.
 I am big but not so big.
 I am smart but, but no but.

+I am small but not so small
+I am pig but not so pig
+I am hard but pushing my luck